brandnewbox/bnb-on-rails-book/nested-resources.md

 ## Step 1 — Scaffolding the Nested Model

 Our application will take advantage of Active Record associations to build out a relationship between `Book` and `Reviews` models: reviews will belong to particular books, and each book can have multiple reviews.
-Our and `Book` and `Review` models will therefore be related through [belongs_to](https://guides.rubyonrails.org/association_basics.html#the-belongs-to-association) and [has_many](https://guides.rubyonrails.org/association_basics.html#the-has-many-association) associations.
+Our `Book` and `Review` models will therefore be related through [belongs_to](https://guides.rubyonrails.org/association_basics.html#the-belongs-to-association) and [has_many](https://guides.rubyonrails.org/association_basics.html#the-has-many-association) associations.

 The first step to building out the application in this way will be to create a `Reivew` model and related resources.
 To do this, we can use the `rails generate scaffold` command, which will give us a model, a [database migration](https://guides.rubyonrails.org/active_record_migrations.html) to alter the database schema, a controller, a full set of views to manage standard [Create, Read, Update, and Delete](https://en.wikipedia.org/wiki/) (CRUD) operations, and templates for partials, helpers, and tests.
 We will need to modify these resources, but using the `scaffold` command will save us some time and energy since it generates a structure we can use as a starting point.